 3. Find more efficient ways to achieve your goals, despite shifting budgets

-Most marketing organizations are not growing as fast as they previously hoped, and in many cases they are shrinking.
+Most marketing organisations are not growing as fast as they previously hoped, and in many cases they are shrinking.
 You may be grappling with how to make your department more efficient and agile in these rapidly-changing times.

 - Automate time-consuming, error-prone tasks like Excel-based data integration and reporting, so your team is free to focus on bigger problems